The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

+Interestingly, after correcting the sample for redshift evolution and selection biases, the magnitude of the $z$ scores are reduced, but still indicate some difference ($z\approx 2-3$) between the Gold sample and the type I/SGRB and XRF subsamples.
+Exact z-values can be found in Table \ref{table:corr_paramsWL}.
+The uncorrected 2D z-scores range from -2.39 to 5.23 for the W07, from 1.18 to 4.31 for the simple BPL, and from -0.52 to 5.49 for the smoothly BPL.
+For the corrected 2D correlation, the z-scores range from -1.75 to 2.17 for the W07, from 2.15 to 4.80 for the simple BPL, and from -0.29 to 4.70 for the smoothly BPL.

+Here, we notice that the range of variations of the z-scores for the 2D uncorrected sample are largest for the W07, while the variation of the z-scores for the corrected 2D sample is largest for the smoothly BPL.
+The simple BPL carries the minimum change of variation in both the corrected and uncorrected case.

-where $\mu$ denotes the mean, $\sigma$ the standard deviation, and N the number of points in a given sample (see bottom panels of Fig. \ref{fig:3D}).
-We find that there is some indication of differences between some classes (with z-scores $|z^{(\prime)}|>1$ in Table \ref{table:corr_paramsWL} and Fig. \ref{fig:3D}).
-These classes include XRFs and XRRs in the uncorrected case (the left panels of Fig. \ref{fig:3D}), but these differences disappear when we consider the correction for evolution (the right panels of Fig. \ref{fig:3D}).
-This analysis would benefit from an increased sample, as z-scores are being penalized for rather large $\ sigma$s and small sample sizes.
-With a larger sample, we may use the 3D optical fundamental plane as a class discriminator, similarly to the X-ray fundamental plane.
+The uncorrected 3D z-scores range from -1.04 to 0.19 for W07, while the corrected 3D z-scores range from -0.94 0.10.
+We find no significant indication of differences between classes from the Gold plane (see Fig. \ref{fig:3D}).

+This analysis would benefit from an increased sample, as z-scores are being penalized for large $\sigma$s and small sample sizes.
+With a larger sample, we may be able to use the 3D optical fundamental plane as a class discriminator, similarly to the X-ray fundamental plane.

-We also test if this total sample of 181 GRBs still holds the same features in terms of the segregation in classes (upper panels of Fig. \ref{fig:LT}), the presence of the Gold sample (upper-lower panels), and the plateau angles (middle panels).
-The left panels show the variables without correction for selection biases, while the right panels show correction for evolution.
-We also investigate if there is clustering in terms of Type I and II GRBs in the bottom left panel and in the case of GRB-SNe Ic (bottom right panel).
+We also test if this total sample of 179 GRBs still holds the same features in terms of each class (upper panels of Fig. \ref{fig:LT}), the presence of the Gold sample (second row), groupings of plateau angles (third row of panels).
+The left panels of these three rows show the correlations without correction for selection biases and redshift evolution, while the right panels show the correlations after correction.
+We also investigate if there is clustering in terms of type I and II GRBs in the bottom left panel and in the case of GRB-SNe Ic and GRB-SNe-ABC (bottom right panel).
 Similar to \cite{dainotti2021b}, there is no particular clustering of GRBs around any given class, plateau angle, nor within the Gold sample.
 This occurs within the total sample both with and without the correction for redshift evolution and selection biases.
 These GRB features are less distinguishable compared to those in X-rays \citep{dainotti2021b}.